 Only few years ago, voice mail was a standalone system that sometimes integrated automated attendants, and was considered to be classic voice processing application.
 These days, voice mail is integrated into more sophisticated VoiP systems.

-The latest ‘screen-based’ developments in voice mail allow call center agents retrieve various kinds of messages to their computer screen simultaneously.
+The latest ‘screen-based’ developments in voice mail allow call center agents retrieve various kinds of messages, such as voice mails, e-mail, and fax messages, to their computer screen simultaneously.
 More vendors tend to offer CTI interfaces that allow putting voice mail on desktop computers.
 Consequently, call center agents get convenient access to various kinds of callers’ and customers’ messages in a unified messaging system.
 The primary use and aim of ‘screen-based unified messaging’ is to have desktop control over all messages and ability to proceed with them through either computer or phone.

 Benefits of screen-based unified messaging system include: